Aira must help her friends when they're transformed into animals at the feast

 ‘Don’t you dare speak to her like that!’
 Boroden snarled at Serena, leaping out.

 It was hard to know whether Serena looked surprised by Boroden’s unexpected appearance or because he had hastily squeezed into one of Myfanwy’s lace frocks.
 Serena concealed the blade as Boroden’s cousins appeared, sniggering.
-Myfanwy stood gaping.
+Myfanwy stood gaping in consternation to see that he had taken one of her dresses.

 ‘You will step away and not trouble us again or I will know of it,’ Boroden threatened.